 7 More Things You Really Need During a True Idaho Winter Storm

-With another winter snowstorm heading towards the Magic Valley, it's time to take another look at the thing you need to have and the things you should do to prepare for a winter storm in Idaho.
+With another round of snow heading towards the Magic Valley this weekend, it's time to take another look at the things you need to have and the things you should do to prepare for a winter storm in Idaho.

 How To Prepare For A Snowstorm In Idaho